-And it's not just a single property, but an entire square, taken over by the owners and filled with the hostel's bar, restaurant and hair salon (yes, you did read that correctly).
+And it's not just a single property, but an entire square as its name suggests, taken over by the owners and filled with the hostel's bar, restaurant and hair salon (yes, you did read that correctly).

 It's also popular with creative types, thanks to the fact that musicians and artists can offer artwork or performances as payment for stays.

-Marketed as a boutique hostel, the Generator Rome is a fantastic option for solo travellers more like to be found exploring the Colosseum than nursing grappa-fuelled hangovers.
+Marketed as a boutique hostel, the Generator Rome is a fantastic option for solo travellers more likely to be found exploring the Colosseum than nursing grappa-fuelled hangovers.

-This Italian crash-pad is truly a hostel with history – it’s housed in a former convent which dates back to the seventeenth century.
+This Italian crash-pad is truly a hostel with history – it’s housed in a former convent which dates back to the 17th-century.

-The rooms come with the extras usually found in boutique hotels (including Nespresso machines) and the location is fantastic, in the historic neighbourhood of Monti, just a ten-minute from the Colosseum and few steps from the Santa Maria Maggiore basilica, whose bells will double as your daily wake-up call.
+The rooms come with the extras usually found in boutique hotels (including Nespresso machines) and the location is fantastic, in the historic neighbourhood of Monti, just a ten-minute walk from the Colosseum and few steps from the Santa Maria Maggiore Basilica, whose bells will double as your daily wake-up call.

-This Holiday Inn's close proximity to the airport makes it one of Rome's best business hotels, albeit one with features (including a gorgeous outdoor swimming pool and a large gym) usually associated with larger properties.
+Thanks to its close proximity to the airport, this Holiday Inn is one of Rome's best business hotels, albeit one with features (including a gorgeous outdoor swimming pool and a large gym) usually associated with larger properties.

-It's close to the la Nuova Fiera di Roma as well as the Vatican Museums, and the free shuttle bus to nearby metro station Battistini Linea A makes getting further afield wonderfully easy.
+You’ll find the Fiera di Roma conference centre on the doorstep, as well as the Vatican Museums, and the free shuttle bus to the nearby Battistini metro station makes getting further afield wonderfully easy.

-The Villa San Pio is a luxury hotel with a budget price tag.
+The Villa San Pio is a luxury hotel without the price tag.
 Located near the old town, its rooms are tucked inside three individual villas perched on Rome’s Aventine Hill – hence the spectacular views.

 The friendly staff will happily arrange guided tours of the city, and those post-tour aches and pains can be soothed away with a massage by the hotel’s in-house masseuse.
 We also love the breakfasts – enormous Italian feasts served in a beautiful garden gazebo.

-This charming property, a private villa transformed into a hotel in the 1960s, is perfect if you're looking for a quieter base from which to plan your explorations.
+Once a private villa, the Hotel San Anselmo was transformed into a charming hotel in the 1960s and is the perfect choice if you're looking for a quieter base from which to plan your explorations.